IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 layout: section
 ---

-# Why a new components format?
+# Why a new component format?

 <!--
 What got it to the point of needing a new component format.